 Head, Customer Service

-Debo Adefehinti is the Head, Customer Service for SecureID Limited and has over 15-years’ experience in the areas of core Customer Service Management, Service Quality Assurance, Client conflict resolution, Service recovery, Contact Centre Management, service measurement grids for assessment & service improvement, Customer engagement, Accounting, among others.
+Debo Adefehinti has over 15-years’ experience in the areas of core Customer Service Management, Service Quality Assurance, Conflict Resolution, Service Recovery, Contact Centre Management, Service Measurement Grids for Assessment & Service Improvement, Customer Engagement, and Accounting, among others.

-Her years of work experience spanned achievements which include client service management, service conflict resolution, demonstration and implementation of complex accounting software, strategically analyzing financial statements and monthly payroll, debt reduction and management expertise, customization of reports, accounting software deployment and training.
+Her years of work experience span client service management, service conflict resolution, demonstration and implementation of complex accounting software, strategic analysis of financial statements and monthly payroll, debt reduction and management expertise, customization of reports, and accounting software deployment and training, to mention but some.

-Through her constant involvement in end to end Smartcard and SIM manufacturing process, she has used her wealth of experience and professionalism to ensure prompt delivery of products and services to customers.
+Through her constant involvement in end-to-end Smart card and SIM manufacturing process, she has used her wealth of experience and professionalism to ensure prompt delivery of products and services to customers.

-Debo holds a degree in Accounting and is an excellent communicator and a passionate result oriented personality with the requisite skills necessary for delivering on critical tasks within specified timelines and with great results.
+Debo holds a degree in Accounting and is an excellent communicator and a passionate result-oriented personality with the requisite skills necessary for delivering on critical tasks within specified timelines and with great results.

 MR. OLUWASEGUN ADESANYA